eProsima-Private/AML-Tools/docs/rst/demos/queens_embedding.rst

 Structure
 *********

-Embedding contain two main sections.
+Embeddings contain two main sections: the definition of constants and the definition of duples.

-First, the definition of constants.
+Let's start with the definition of constants.
 These constants form the alphabet that we can use to describe our problem.
 The concepts they describe can be straightforward, e.g. there is a queen in cell (3,4).
 Or more abstract, such as *being a solution board* or *a column that has at least one queen*.